No-Regret Strategy Solving in Imperfect-Information Games via Pre-Trained Embedding: Embedding CFR

 This design yields a critical efficiency gain: throughout the process, storage is allocated solely to advisor-space quantities \(R^T(\mathbf{E}, a)\), \(\sigma_i^{T}(\mathbf{E},a)\), and \(\bar{\sigma}_i^T(\mathbf{E}, a)\) for each \(a \in A(J)\), with no need to reserve space for their original-space counterparts.
 To operationalize the sampling-based embedding, we use the \(\tilde{R}^{T}(\mathbf{E}, a)\) in place of \(R^{T}(\mathbf{E}, a)\):

-Correspondingly, the query-based recovery retrieves original-space strategies from the advisor space via: An additional consideration is how to efficiently retrieve the embedding coordinates \(\mathbf{\Phi}_{\cdot, l_k}\) for each infoset \(I_{(k)}\) — this will be discussed in the next section.
-Notably, each \(\mathbf{\Phi}_{\cdot, l_k}\) only incurs \(\mathcal{O}(m)\) space overhead, which does not significantly add to overall storage requirements.
+Correspondingly, the query-based recovery retrieves original-space strategies from the advisor space via: An additional consideration is how to efficiently retrieve the embedding coordinates \(\mathbf{\Phi}_{\cdot, j_k}\) for each infoset \(I_{(k)}\)--this will be discussed in the next section.
+Notably, each \(\mathbf{\Phi}_{\cdot, j_k}\) only incurs \(\mathcal{O}(m)\) space overhead, which does not significantly add to overall storage requirements.
 The blue and green arrows in Figure \ref{fig:embedding_cfr_driving} illustrate these dynamic pathways, with purple nodes representing the quantities that need to be stored in this iteration—emphasizing that this paired sampling-and-query mechanism ensures Embedding CFR operates with \(\mathcal{O}(m)\) space complexity.
+Pseudocode for poker-specific Embedding CFR is in Appendix \ref{apdx:pseudocode} \negmedspace.